ovdixon/are.na-snip/README.md

 2. The image is uploaded to the R2 bucket.
 3. A pre-signed fetch URL is generated.
 4. The URL is passed to Are.na's "post block" endpoint, allowing you to post the image.

+## Bugs & Feature Requests
+If you encounter any bugs or have feature requests, please open an issue in this repository.